dmbarbour/glas/docs/GlasDesign.md

 Programs in glas systems will generally embed annotations to support *instrumentation, validation, optimization*, and other non-functional features.
 As a general rule, annotations should not influence observable behavior except through reflection APIs and performance.

-A proposed representation in the abstract assembly is `(%an AnnoAST Operation)`, such as:
+Proposed representation in abstract assembly:

-        (%an (%an.log ConfigChan Message) Operation)
+        (%an (%an.dbg.log Chan Message) Operation)

-        (%an (%an.assert ConfigChan Expr Message) Operation)
+In this case '(%an.dbg.log ...)' can be replaced by any annotation AST constructor.
+If '%an.dbg.log' is not recognized by the runtime, we can warn on the first encounter then ignore further such annotations.
+Users could suppress warnings if the runtime recognizes '(%an.nowarn AnnoAST)' or through configuration.

-        (%an (%an.type TypeExpr) Operation)
+Annotations can also be expressed at other layers:

-        (%an (%an.nowarn AnnoAST) Operation)
+* In the data layer, a runtime might record some annotations to support acceleration or dynamic enforcement of abstract and linear types, but a user can only access this through reflection APIs.

-In each case, we annotate an Operation.
-We might view annotations as a flavored identity function.
-If an annotation constructor is not recognized by a runtime, we can warn on the first encounter.
-To suppress warnings in certain cases, we could support composite annotation constructors such as '%an.nowarn'.
+* In the namespace layer, we might use 'foo.\#doc' for documentation or 'foo.\#test.\*' for a test suite.
+The runtime will usually ignore namespace-layer annotations, but they can be useful for external tools.

-Annotations can also be expressed at other layers.
-In the namespace layer, we might use 'foo.\#doc' for documentation or 'foo.\#test.\*' for a test suite.
-The runtime will ignore namespace-layer annotations, but they can be useful for external tools.
-In the data layer, a runtime might record some annotations to support acceleration or dynamic enforcement of abstract and linear types, but a user can only access this through reflection APIs.
+* In the source layer, annotations are expressed as associated hidden subfolders.
+For example, a ".pki/" subfolder could contain signed manifests and signed certifificates for signators.

 ## Instrumentation